kinbiko/mentoring/students/perrymant/23-logging.md

 15:11:22.027 [main] ERROR Log4jExample - Error log message
 ```

-For full control over the logging configuration in Intellij, you can create a logback.xml file at the root of the classpath (in src/main/resources).
-Here’s an example of a simple log-back.xml file you might use (this Logback configuration is more or less equivalent to the default you’ll get if you have no logback.xml file.):
+For full control over the logging configuration, you can create a `logback.xml` file in `src/main/resources`.
+Here’s an example of a simple `log-back.xml` file you might use (this logback configuration is more or less equivalent to the default you’ll get if you have no `logback.xml` file.):
 ```xml
 <configuration>
   <appender name="STDOUT" class="ch.qos.logback.core.ConsoleAppender">